 about 4 cups (1 litre) good chicken stock

 6 slices of Parma ham (or streaky bacon)

 a little fruity olive oil

 Heat the oil in a frying pan, over a high flame.
 When the oil is very hot, carefully drape the Parma ham slices over the base of the frying pan.
-Allow to sizzle for 45 seconds, and the turn over.
+Let them sizzle for 45 seconds, then turn them over.
 When the ham begins to shrivel and crisp, remove it from the pan and drain on kitchen paper for a few minutes.

 Swirl the olive oil over the top of the soup, top with the frizzled ham, and serve piping hot.